-The rights of the County include, but are not limited to, the exclusive right to determine the mission of its constituent departments, commissions and boards; set standards of service; determine the procedures and standards of selection for employment and promotion; direct employees; take disciplinary action; relieve employees from duty because of lack of work or for other legitimate reasons; maintain the efficiency of governmental operation; determine the methods, means and personnel by which government operations are to be conducted; determine the content of job classifications; take all necessary action to carry out its mission in emergencies and exercise complete control and discretion over its organization and the technology of performing its work.
+The rights of the County include, but are not limited to, the exclusive right to determine the mission of its constituent departments, commissions and boards; set standards of service; determine the procedures and standards of selection for employment and promotion; direct employees; take disciplinary action; relieve employees from duty because of lack of work or for other legitimate reasons; maintain the efficiency of governmental operation; determine the methods, means and personnel by which government operations are to be conducted; determine the content of job classifications; take all necessary action to carry out its mission in emergencies and exercise complete control and discretion over its organization and the technology of performing its work

-4.1.
-Volunteers/Contracting Out
+3.2.
+Volunteers and Contracting Out

 The County has an existing practice of using volunteers.
-Should the County intend to significantly expand the use of volunteers and as a result cause the displacement of employees, the County will so notice the Association and upon request, meet and confer with the Association on the impact of the expanded volunteer use.
+Should the County intend to significantly expand the use of volunteers and as a result cause the displacement of employees, the County will so notice OESC and upon request, meet and confer with OESC on the impact of the expanded volunteer use.

-In those instances where the County elects to contract out or has elected to contract out such work, activities, or services as determined to be in the County's best interest, and which do not displace any current, represented employee(s) the County shall not be obligated to provide any notice or any information to the Association.
+In those instances where the County elects to contract out or has elected to contract out such work, activities, or services as determined to be in the County's best interest, and which do not displace any current, represented employee(s) the County shall not be obligated to provide any notice or any information to OESC.

 The County reserves the right to contract out at its sole discretion.

-Article 5- Wages
+Article 4- Wages

-5.1.
+4.1.
 Salary Schedule

-The salary schedule will consist of seven (7) steps, with five percent (5.0%) between steps one (1) through five (5), and two and a half percent (2.5%) between steps five (5) through seven (7).
+The salary schedule consists of seven (7) steps, with five percent (5.0%) between steps one (1) through five (5), and two and a half percent (2.5%) between steps five (5) through seven (7).

-5.2.
+4.2.
 Step Advancement

-Employees automatically receive a step advancement until they reach the top step of their salary schedule unless they receive a performance evaluation prior to their anniversary date where the overall rating is equivalent to "Unacceptable" or "Needs Improvement."
+Employees automatically receive a step advancement until they reach the top step of their salary schedule unless they receive a performance evaluation prior to their anniversary date where the overall rating is equivalent to "unacceptable" or "needs improvement."

-5.3.
+4.3.
 Work Periods